Does Aetna Medicare Cover Colonoscopy Screenings?

 In this article...

 If you’re over 45, your doctor may recommend a colonoscopy to screen for early signs of colorectal cancer and other conditions of the large intestine.
-Aetna Medicare Advantage plans, which provide healthcare benefits to seniors, cover the cost of screening colonoscopies for all plan participants.
+Aetna Medicare Advantage (Medicare Part C) plans, which provide healthcare benefits to beneficiaries, cover the cost of screening colonoscopies for all plan participants.
 However, rules may differ if the procedure is recommended for diagnostic or treatment purposes.
-Before you schedule this common test, read below for some things you should know about how and when Aetna Medicare covers colonoscopies.

 Does Aetna Medicare Cover a Colonoscopy for Colorectal Cancer Screening?

 Under federal guidelines, Aetna Medicare Advantage plans are required to provide the same minimum benefits as Original Medicare Parts A and B. That includes coverage for 100% of the cost of a screening colonoscopy every 10 years for any beneficiary with an average risk profile and every 2 years for individuals at higher risk for developing colorectal cancer, including those with a family history of the disease.
-More frequent screenings may be approved for individuals whose initial screenings returned abnormal or inconclusive results.

 Does Aetna Medicare Cover a Colonoscopy for Diagnostic and Treatment Purposes?

-Aetna Medicare plans may also cover a colonoscopy if it’s necessary for diagnostic or treatment purposes.
+Aetna Medicare Advantage plans may also cover a colonoscopy if it’s necessary for diagnostic or treatment purposes.
 Depending on the individual policy, beneficiaries may be required to receive services through a plan-approved physician at a participating facility.

 Is There a Copay for a Colonoscopy With Medicare?

-If a colonoscopy is performed for screening purposes, there’s typically no cost to a Medicare beneficiary, whether they have Original Medicare or an Advantage plan.
-However, if a colonoscopy is performed for diagnostic or treatment purposes, the beneficiary may be responsible for a copayment or co-insurance, depending on the terms of their policy.
+However, if a colonoscopy is performed for diagnostic or treatment purposes, the beneficiary may be responsible for a copayment or coinsurance, depending on the terms of their policy and where the colonoscopy was performed.

-Because Medicare Advantage plans are legally required to provide the same minimum benefits as Original Medicare, Aetna Medicare participants shouldn’t have to pay more than 20% of the cost of the procedure if any applicable deductible has been met.
+Because Medicare Advantage plans are legally required to provide the same minimum benefits as Original Medicare, Aetna Medicare Advantage plan participants shouldn’t have to pay more than 20% of the cost of a qualified screening colonoscopy when performed by an in-network provider and if any applicable deductible has been met.
 However, Aetna policies vary, and some plans may provide higher coverage.
-Plan participants can find out coverage details for their policy by contacting Aetna directly.

 Aetna logo